awsdocs/amazon-rekognition-developer-guide/doc_source/API_GetPersonTracking.md

 # GetPersonTracking<a name="API_GetPersonTracking"></a>

-Gets the person tracking results of a Rekognition Video analysis started by [StartPersonTracking](API_StartPersonTracking.md)\.
+Gets the person tracking results of a Amazon Rekognition Video analysis started by [StartPersonTracking](API_StartPersonTracking.md)\.

 The person detection operation is started by a call to `StartPersonTracking` which returns a job identifier \(`JobId`\)\.
-When the person detection operation finishes, Rekognition Video publishes a completion status to the Amazon Simple Notification Service topic registered in the initial call to `StartPersonTracking`\.
+When the person detection operation finishes, Amazon Rekognition Video publishes a completion status to the Amazon Simple Notification Service topic registered in the initial call to `StartPersonTracking`\.

 To get the results of the person tracking operation, first check that the status value published to the Amazon SNS topic is `SUCCEEDED`\.
 If so, call [GetPersonTracking](#API_GetPersonTracking) and pass the job identifier \(`JobId`\) from the initial call to `StartPersonTracking`\.

  `GetPersonTracking` returns an array, `Persons`, of tracked persons and the time\(s\) they were tracked in the video\.

 **Note**
  `GetPersonTracking` only returns the default facial attributes \(`BoundingBox`, `Confidence`, `Landmarks`, `Pose`, and `Quality`\)\.
 The other facial attributes listed in the `Face` object of the following response syntax are not returned\.
 For more information, see [FaceDetail](API_FaceDetail.md)\.

 By default, the array is sorted by the time\(s\) a person is tracked in the video\.
 You can sort by tracked persons by specifying `INDEX` for the `SortBy` input parameter\.